TC Transcontinental at a glance

 - Committed to operational excellence

 TC Transcontinental is recognized for its solid track record of continuous improvement and manufacturing excellence.
-Over the past few years, despite a decline in revenues in the Printing Sector, we have implemented operational efficiency measures to protect our profitability.
+Over the past few years, we have implemented operational efficiency measures to protect our profitability in the Printing sector.
 In addition, in the Packaging Sector, we succeeded in increasing our operating earnings margin before depreciation and amortization since the acquisition of Coveris Americas in May 2018.
 The Corporation also continuously generates significant cash flows from its operating activities.
-For the last fiscal year, they totalled $431.6 million.
+For the last five fiscal year, they totalled over $41.8 billion representing an average of $362 million annually.

 - Committed to the dividend

-The Corporation has always focused on the dividend paid to shareholders: since 2010, the dividend has increased at a compound annual growth rate (CAGR) of 10.6%.
+The Corporation has always focused on the dividend paid to shareholders: since 2010, the dividend has increased at a compound annual growth rate (CAGR) of 9.0%.
 We strive to achieve a fair balance in our capital allocation between debt repayment, dividend payments, share buybacks and reinvesting in growth, namely for targeted acquisitions.
-In 2019, dividends paid of $76.0 million represent only 17.6% of cash flows from operating activities.
+In FY2021, dividends paid of $78.3 million represent only 24.8% of cash flows from operating activities.

 Dividends paid per participating share